Malaysian palm giant IOI faces labour abuse allegations in new report

-KUALA LUMPUR, June 29 (Reuters) - Workers at Malaysian palm oil company IOI Corp are mistreated by managers, face poor living conditions and pay high recruitment fees, according to a report to be published on Wednesday by human rights group Finnwatch.
+KUALA LUMPUR (Reuters) -Workers at Malaysian palm oil company IOI Corp are mistreated by managers, face poor living conditions and pay high recruitment fees, according to a report to be published on Wednesday by human rights group Finnwatch.

 IOI said it would comment on the report after its public release and directed Reuters to a “grievance tracker” on its website where it addressed the specific complaints raised by Finnwatch.